 Myth 4: E-Bikes Require Maintenance and Don’t Last

 Fact: This is a myth.
 Electric-assist bicycles require the same amount of maintenance, most of the time.
 On a day-to-day basis, all you need to do is clean and lube the chain, inflate the tires, and make sure the brakes and derailleurs are adjusted.
 Of course, you also need to charge the battery.
 If you buy a quality e-bike, the electric components rarely need any maintenance or repairs.
+Read more about this in our electric bike maintenance and repair guide.

 Myth 5: Electric Bicycles Are for Lazy or Old People